AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 If a step’s selector needs to be improved, or if you are adding a step manually, you can use the element picker to capture the exact element from the live page.

-1. Start the Replay clicking on the 3 dots on step before the one you want to adjust and click “continue from here”.
+1. Click the three-dot menu on the step just before the one you want to adjust and select Continue from here.

 2. Wait for the replay to finish